 (K) Failure to abide by the Acceptable Use Policy for Technology

-(L) Lewd or indecent behavior, including public urination, public nudity, or explicit language
+(L) Lewd or indecent behavior, including but not limited to public urination, public nudity, or explicit language

 (M) Events and activities that are contrary to the College’s mission and values